Black Hole Blues

 And Other Songs from Outer Space

 Janna Levin is changing the way we understand the cosmos.
 She brings originality, lucidity—and even poetry—to one of humanity’s oldest sciences.
 And in her new book Black Hole Blues and Other Songs from Outer Space, she offers the authoritative story of the detection of gravitational waves: one of the most significant scientific discoveries of a generation.

 “If Hunter Thompson had taken a break to get a PhD in physics and then become obsessed with gravitational waves, he might have written a book like this.
 And maybe not.
 Janna Levin’s book is smart, hip, and resonant with the sounds of scientists at work.”— Alan Lightman on Black Hole Blues

-Janna Levin is a gifted author and cosmologist, whose new book Black Hole Blues, named one of Kirkus’ best non-fiction books of 2016, provides a fascinating, firsthand history of the scientific pursuit to detect gravitational waves: the holy grail of modern cosmology, the soundtrack of the universe.
+Janna Levin is a gifted author, cosmologist, and Guggenheim Fellow whose latest book, Black Hole Blues, named one of Kirkus’ best non-fiction books of 2016, provides a fascinating, firsthand history of the Nobel-Prize winning scientific pursuit to detect gravitational waves: the holy grail of modern cosmology, the soundtrack of the universe.
 “If what we witnessed before was a silent movie, Levin says, “gravitational waves turn our universe into a talkie.”
 On stage, Levin expands on her mind-bending yet concrete ideas: from black holes to creativity, to the union of art and science, she shows audiences just how far science has come—and where it’s headed.
 She re-opens long dormant questions about the nature of reality, and makes cutting edge science accessible to anyone willing to expand their mind.

 Her debut book, How the Universe Got Its Spots, fused geometry, topology, chaos and string theory to show how the pattern of hot and cold spots left over from the big bang may one day help reveal the true size and shape of the universe.
 Her next book, A Madman Dreams of Turing Machines, bridged fiction and nonfiction to tell a strange story of coded secrets, psychotic delusions, mathematical truth, and age-old lies.
 Most recently she hosted Black Hole Apocalypse, for a special episode of PBS’s Nova—the first female presenter of a Nova show in 35 years.